breatheco-de/content/src/content/lesson/working-with-functions-python.md

 + Re-use your code by calling the function several times, dramatically reducing your code length.
 + Organize your code: function names will tell you what that piece of code does, you can have all the functions in a separate file and re-use it in all your future developments.

 If you think about it, functions are the equivalent of books.
-The store knowledge and ways of doing things and in future developments you just re-use them instead of having to figure out everything all over again.
+They store knowledge and ways of doing things and in future developments you just re-use them instead of having to figure out everything all over again.

 ## The Function Scope